Virtual Channels

 Parameters:

-• channels (list[int]) – list of channels on which to perform CFD
+• channels – List of channels on which to perform the CFD.
+Specify rising edges only; corresponding falling edges will be registered automatically.

 See all common methods